lpsinger/userguide/analysis/index.rst

 of :math:`3.9 \times 10^{-7}` Hz (one per month) for :term:`CBC` sources, and :math:`3.2 \times 10^{-8}` Hz (one per year) for unmodeled burst sources.

-The presence of a trial factor (eight searches) will reflect on the fact that public alerts will be sent for all triggers that pass a false alarm rate (FAR) threshold of :math:`6.9 \times 10^{-5}` Hz (one per four days).
+The presence of a trial factor (eight searches) implies that public alerts will be sent for all triggers that pass a false alarm rate (FAR) threshold of :math:`6.9 \times 10^{-5}` Hz (one per four days).